 It often starts with something tiny.
-A blister from new shoes, a small nick while trimming your toenails, a graze you barely noticed.
+A blister from new shoes, a nick while trimming your toenails, a graze you barely noticed.
 For most people that little wound heals on its own.
-But if you live with diabetes, the same injury can quietly turn into a deep, non-healing ulcer — and that is exactly why early diabetic wound treatment Ipoh patients can rely on matters so much.
+But if you live with diabetes, the same injury can quietly turn into a deep, non-healing ulcer — which is exactly why early diabetic wound treatment Ipoh patients can rely on matters so much.

-At SERI Mediclinic in Silibin, our team sees this pattern again and again.
+At SERI Mediclinic Silibin, our team sees this again and again.
 A patient walks in and says, “Doktor, I didn’t feel anything… then suddenly it became serious.”
 By then, infection may already be setting in.

 Why Diabetic Foot Wounds Are So Dangerous

-• Around 14-24% of those ulcers may lead to amputation if complications are not controlled.
+- Around 14-24% of those ulcers may lead to amputation if complications are not controlled.

 The real danger is not the wound itself — it is the silence around it.
 Many patients feel no pain at all, so the problem grows unnoticed until it becomes severe.